cuba-platform/sample-portal/README.md

 # Portal

-This is a showcase [CUBA](https://www.cuba-platform.com/) application that contains a portal module with AngularJS client application.
+This is a showcase [CUBA](https://www.cuba-platform.com) application that contains a portal module with AngularJS client application.

-* The `MenuController` loads a list of items to display them for authorized and unauthorized users.
+* `MenuController` loads a list of items to display them for authenticated and anonimous users.
-* The `web` folder contains a single-page website with AngularJS which communicates with the main application through [REST API](https://doc.cuba-platform.com/manual-6.1/rest_api.html).
+* The `web` folder contains a single-page website based on AngularJS which communicates with the main application through [REST API](https://doc.cuba-platform.com/manual-6.1/rest_api.html).
-* The `OrderListener` is used to set a default status and user  [before insert](https://doc.cuba-platform.com/manual-6.1/entity_listeners.html).
+* `OrderListener` is an [entity listener](https://doc.cuba-platform.com/manual-6.1/entity_listeners.html) which is used to set a default status and user.

 To see the example in action, do the following: